 If you’re looking for additional training resources, we have a few right here!
 If you have any questions regarding Lucas and amiibo training, you’re welcome to join our Discord community and ask them anytime.
 Good luck!

-If you would like to read the Super Smash Bros.
-4 Lucas amiibo training guide, please refer to this post.
+If you would like to return to the amiibo Wiki, please follow this link.